ayaangrover/dune/README.md

 # dune
 a wireless low profile hotswap split keyboard

-A short description of what your project is
-A couple sentences on why you made the project Multiple angles of the full 3D model
+Multiple angles of the full 3D model
-Screenshot of PCB (if applicable)
 Wiring diagram (if applicable)
-BOM in table format at the end of the README

 ## What it is